Is Battery Storage Worth It? The Current Price of Solar Battery Storage in Australia

 Let us also assume you will use all of that 5kWh each and every day.

 Lastly, let’s assume you are paying 30c per kWh for your power today.

 Therefore, your 5kWh of storage would be expected to save $1.50 per day (30c x 5kWh) or $547.50 per year.
 The batteries themselves should last well in excess of 10 years – although the capacity will slowly diminish over time.

-The cost of batteries start at around $2,000 for smaller units such as Enphase and larger batteries such as the Tesla Powerwall start from around $11,000.
+The cost of batteries starts at around $5,000 for smaller units such as Enphase and larger batteries such as the sonnenBatterie start at around $13,000 for an 8 kWh battery that can be cycled up to 3 times a day.
 Because battery systems need to be accurately sized up to match your requirements we encourage you to make an enquiry.
 A member of Solaray Storage Team can go through your options and present you with a full quote for installation.